minego/phnx/README_DC.txt

 Modified handling of emoji display and inline thumbnails to allow for display in timeline and details, details only, or never.
 No longer requires restart when changing preference.
 HideAvatars no longer needs app restart and in the process removed item-no-avatar.html Added a showPanels class in finishAuth-scene.html to always show the avatars of the contribs, regardless of the HideAvatar pref.
+Updated emoji-dialog-assistant.js, compose.js, sources.js and emoji.js (plus added hashTable.js) to compse using unicode characters.
+Also updated all 1.5 icons to unicode names and added a couple missing ones from the normal emoji folder.
+Finally transcodes between Softbank to Unicode on display.